Hello!

 I'm interested in what feed you give your ex racer to keep weight on?

-Mine loses weight in the winter and last year I gave him UNMOLASSD sugerbeet and he turned into a total nutcase on it !!
+Mine loses weight in the winter and last year I gave him UNMOLASSD sugerbeet and he turned into a total nutcase on it Shocked !!

 I must admit he has got more weight on him now than he had at this time last year so he may be ok, but I'd be interested in any other suggestions for what to give him if necessary.